Payments & Refunds

 • Monthly Payment Plan

-• Student Account Credit for Books and Supplies
+• Student Account Credit for Supplies

-Eligible students may apply to receive up to a $400 advance per semester to be used for the timely purchase of books and supplies from the vendors of their choice.
+Eligible students may apply to receive up to a $400 advance per semester to be used for the timely purchase of supplies from the vendors of their choice.
 Eligibility is determined by the Financial Aid Office based upon official FAFSA submission and results.
 Additional information about this advance is available through Student Accounts Office.

 • Collection Agency

 Pre-approved scholarships, grants and financial aid will be considered as payment for the duration of the semester.
 If financial aid is not expected by the student then it is the responsibility of the student to sign a promissory note and make monthly payment arrangements.
 This must be done within the first 30 days a student is registered.
 Any past due debts exceeding 120 days are considered delinquent accounts and may be sent to a collection agency.